dev-ecg/nice-to-emeet-you/README.md

-# 👋 Hi there, I'm Lucía!
+# 👋 Hi there, I'm ECG!

 I'm a **Junior Full Stack Developer** passionate about creating clean, responsive, and user-friendly web applications.
 After completing an intensive development bootcamp, I’m focused on refining my skills and creating projects that deliver real value to users.